 Hike among giant boulders on Arch Rock Trail

 Millenia of whipping winds and rushing water have served to sculpt some incredible designs throughout these deserts.
-One of the most miraculous, the 30-foot-tall Arch Rock, is easily accessible thanks to a 0.5-mile out-and-back trail starting from White Tank Campground.
+One of the most miraculous, the 30-foot-tall Arch Rock, is easily accessible thanks to a 0.5-mile out-and-back trail starting just outside White Tank Campground and the Twin Tanks parking area.
+There is no parking for the trail inside the campground.

 Walk among cacti in Cholla Cactus Garden